This post is part of a Monday series on simplifying. The series began with 10 Reasons to Start Simplifying Now.

 I’ve replaced them with items that are gentler on our skin and hair and have “neutral” fragrances and packaging.
 The Yes to Carrots shampoo works for both of us, and I use the conditioner.
 We use the oatmeal-and-almond Yardley London bar soap.
 It’s inexpensive and isn’t harsh or drying.

 Nope, I didn’t even keep the fruity-scented shaving gel.
 It’s a rip-off, and I’m tired of wiping it off the walls when I press the pump too hard.
 Now I just use a dab of shampoo.

 I’m a simplifier, really, not a minimalist.
 But when it comes to organizing the shower, minimalism makes sense.

 How many bottles do you have in your shower?
 Are there any you can toss?

 Do you want lots more simple living ideas?
-Check out my brand new book!
+Check out my book!
 Your Simple Home Handbook is a 100+ page guide to decluttering your home and simplifying your stuff.
 Work through 30 different areas of your home–at your own pace–and enjoy the benefits of a space that breathes!
 Click here to learn about my book!